 Class Action vs. Multidistrict Litigation

 The lawyers at Schlichter, Bogard & Denton are very experienced in drug litigation and have handled both class action lawsuits and multidistrict litigations.
-If you have a complaint against a drug manufacturer and desire the help of an experienced drug lawyer, please call or email us today for a free initial consultation.
+If you have a complaint against a drug manufacturer write essays for money and desire the help of an experienced drug lawyer, please call or email us today for a free initial consultation.

 What Is a Class Action?